 The other primary nutrient monitored in the watershed is phosphorus, an essential life element for plants.
 Excess phosphorus can lead to eutrophication and increased algae growth in the river.
 The median level for all sites is below the state standard during baseflow conditions (Figure 3).
-Elevated concentrations were recorded during runoff and snowmelt events at almost all monitoring events throughout the season, except SC806.
-Highest variability during baseflow conditions was at VR24 (most upstream site) and VR0020 (most downstream site in watershed; monitored for Met Council).
-VR24 and SB802 (South Branch subwatershed outlet) showed most variability during runoff conditions.
+Elevated concentrations were recorded during runoff and snowmelt events at all monitoring sites.
+Highest variability during baseflow conditions was at VR24 (most upstream site).
+NC801 and NC808 (North Branch subwatershed outlets), and SB802 (South Branch subwatershed outlet) showed most variability during runoff conditions.

 Low dissolved oxygen concentrations for single event runoff events were common at several sites, but median stayed above the standard (Figure 4).
 All median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions, except SC806.
-NC801 and NC808 have historically had the lowest recorded levels during baseflow, but SC806 and VR804 were again lower in 2022.
+NC801 and NC808 have historically had the lowest recorded levels during baseflow, but SC806 and VR804 were again lower in 2023.
 Dissolved oxygen levels during snowmelt conditions were high.
 VR24 had the highest variability of all monitoring sites during both baseflow and runoff conditions.
+VR803 showed highest variability during snowmelt monitoring.

 Higher levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were also common at several sites though to a much lesser degree than in previous years (most likely due to reduced runoff events and rainfall amounts) (Figure 5).
 Sample medians were at or below (meeting) the state standard at all stations during baseflow conditions.
-Standard exceedances occurred during runoff conditions at all monitoring water sites, particularly at SC806, NC801, and VR0020.
+Standard exceedances occurred during runoff conditions at most monitoring water sites, particularly at VR804 (see pictures below), SC806, NC808, and NC801.
 Individual event exceedances occurred during snowmelt.

 The VRWJPO recently added two monitoring parameters to the suite of analytes - chloride (2020) and chlorophyll a (2019 at Dakota sites; 2021 at VR24).
 Recent statewide monitoring data has shown that chloride concentrations are increasing in Minnesota's surface waters and groundwater.
 According to the Minnesota Pollution Control Agency (MPCA), a stream, lake, or wetland is considered impaired for chloride if two or more samples exceed 230 mg/L within a three-year period (chronic); or, one sample exceeds 860 mg/L (acute).
 While currently not a major concern in the watershed, future urbanization may contribute to increased levels, so it is important to gather baseline data now.
-Figure 6 shows 2022 chloride levels.
+Figure 6 shows 2023 chloride levels.
 All sites had sample medians below the chronic standard, though individual events exceeded the standard at VR24 during baseflow monitoring.

-Chlorophyll-a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021).
-It serves as an indirect indicator of nutrient levels in a lake or river (high chlorophyll = high nutrients) and is now considered a response variable in the MPCA's water quality impairment assessment strategy based.
-The 2022 sample medians were below the standard during all monitoring conditions, though individual events did exceed the standard at some sites during baseflow monitoring (Figure 7).
+Chlorophyll-a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021, skipped in 2023).
+It serves as an indirect indicator of nutrient levels in a lake or river (high chlorophyll = high nutrients) and is considered a response variable in the MPCA's water quality impairment assessment strategy based.
+The 2023 sample medians were below the standard during all monitoring conditions, though individual events exceedances occurred during baseflow conditions (Figure 7).